DsumitON/Sumit_Resume/README.md

 Prior to study Master, I have working experiences in IT infrastructure administration, architect, IT service management, IT support and in Project Management.
 I am also an ITIL V4 certified and well versed with agile methods.
 In my past roles, I have been working in multiple IT projects in multiple domains like in manufacturing, textile and logistics, Banking, Finance and retail, all my past experiences always needed me to have a close collaboration with cross-functional team, vendors, and stakeholder and handling my own projects.
 I have significant experience in data analytical and visualization skills using, python, MATLAB, POWERBI and in Excel.
 I also have solid hands-on experience in ServiceNow, Zendesk and in Jira ITSM tool.

+ INFOSYS
-**Role: IT OPERATION SPECILAIST**
+IT OPERATION SPECIALIST – 11/01/2011 – 10/11/2023

-IT Cloud infrastructure administration(Azure, AWS) Solution architect for Amazon Connect Service Automation with Python, Power shell, Bash
-Windows, Linux System administration
+• Experienced in IT Cloud Infrastructure Administration across Microsoft Azure and Amazon Web Services (AWS)
+• Served as Solution Architect for Amazon Connect cloud-based contact center solutions
+• Proficient in automation scripting using Python, PowerShell, and Bash
+• Skilled in Windows and Linux system administration, including performance tuning and troubleshooting
-IT SIAM Services
+• Knowledgeable in IT SIAM (Service Integration and Management) practices
-IT support, IT service Desk Management
+• Strong background in IT Support and Service Desk Management for enterprise environments
-Data Analysis and visualization with Microsoft Power BI, ServiceNow IT Project Management
+• Competent in data analysis and visualization using Microsoft Power BI and ServiceNow Reporting
+• Experienced in IT Project Management, including planning, execution, and stakeholder coordination
-Excellent experiences working IT projects in Banking, Retail, Manufacturing, Logistic and Textile Domain.
+• Successfully delivered IT solutions in diverse domains: Banking, Retail, Manufacturing, Logistics, and Textile
-I have worked in multiple projects in Bangalore, Sweden, Finland.
+• Worked on multiple international and cross-functional IT projects in Bangalore (India), Sweden, and Finland

-**Certification:**

-ITIL V4 Certified from People-Cert
+Certifications:
+• ITIL® 4 Foundation Certification – PeopleCert
-Microsoft Certified: Azure Administrator Associate Microsoft Certified: Identity and Access Administrator Associate Microsoft Certified: Azure Fundamentals
+• Microsoft Certified: Azure Administrator Associate
+• Microsoft Certified: Identity and Access Administrator Associate
+• Microsoft Certified: Azure Fundamental

 # Language :
 Professinal fluency in English and Basic fluency in Finnish language.